Durometer and Shore hardness scales are international standards for measuring the hardness of materials.

 • D – Measures hard rubber, plastics, and thermoplastics

 Each of the three Shore scales uses a durometer with a different-sized needle.
-Therefore, certain Shore categories are best for measuring certain kinds of material.
+Due to this variety in needle size, certain Shore scales are best for measuring certain kinds of material.

 Regardless of which Shore scale the measurement falls under, higher numbers mean higher resistance to the durometer needle, while lower numbers show lower resistance.
 Materials that score lower are softer, while materials that score higher are harder.